aj-in/Starbucks-Revenue-Distribution/README.md

-# Starbucks Revenue Distribution Analysis in Excel
+# Starbucks Revenue Distribution Analysis using Excel
 <br>
 <h3> A dashboard in Microsoft Excel using pivot tables, XLOOKUPs (an advanced VLOOKUP), index matching, and other advanced Excel functions.</h3>